MovingBlocks/ModuleManager/README.md

 Content
 --------

-This library uses jGit to clone the Terasology index repository and parse its contents.
+This library uses [eclipse Aether](http://eclipse.org/aether/) to access the Terasology module repository (Maven2) and read out its contents.
-Unfortunately, the InMemory-version of `Repository` doesn't support fetching from a remote repository (it's a bare repository only).

 Usage
 --------